sparkflows/sparkflows-docs/docs/user-guide/git-integration/index.rst

     :doc:`/user-guide/git-integration/gitconfiguration`

-    Sync your Projects/ Workflows with Github repository using the sparkflows configuration with Git.
+    Sync your Projects/ Workflows and Pipelines with Github repository using the sparkflows configuration with Git.

     ---